HM Prison New Hall

-HMP New Hall is a Closed Category prison for female adults, juveniles and young offenders.
+HMP New Hall is a closed-category prison for female adults, juveniles, and young offenders.
 The prison is located in the village of Flockton (near Wakefield) in West Yorkshire, England.
 New Hall is operated by His Majesty's Prison Service.

 History

 In 1933, New Hall became the first prison to implement the then-experimental Open Prison system.
 This was seen as a potential method for dealing with the combined problems of the rising numbers of prisoners and the lack of proper employment for them.
 At first, the prison was populated by prisoners from HMP Wakefield who were soon due to be released, but in 1961 the prison became a Senior Detention Centre for male young offenders.
-It was during this time that, on some occasions, the 'Short, sharp shock' regime was introduced.
-In 1987 the prison was assigned to serve a different population, when it was re-designated for a second time to become a women's prison.
+It was during this time that, on some occasions, the 'short, sharp shock' regime was introduced.
+In 1987, the prison was assigned to serve a different population, and it was re-designated for a second time to become a women's prison.

-In 1999, the BBC programme Jailbirds was filmed at the prison with the producers being given unlimited access to the inmates for a period of eight months.
+In 1999, the BBC programme Jailbirds was filmed at New Hall, with director Chris Terrill being given unlimited access to the prison officers and inmates for a period of eight months.